Where it all began

 So please, before you start any actions, read ‘solve eczema’ at least.
 It will change yours and your babies life for the better.

-Now, four years on, we have a healthy, happy boy, who when you look at him looks just like an average little cheeky toddler.
+Now, six years on, we have a healthy, happy boy, who when you look at him looks just like an average little cheeky boy.
 Granted, there is still the lifestyle change we went through to make it happen that we have to upkeep, but I can proudly say that we, Tom and I, along with help of brilliant friends, family, and therapists have made our Mr. T the way he is today.

 I would like to share our findings with you, after all it is on a site like this that we first learned about how we could help our son.
 Every case of infantile eczema is so unique and personal, what works for one may not work for another, but maybe, just maybe, there might be an idea here that could help you if you are in the same boat we were.